alfnielsen/vsc-scaffolding/README.md

 The is an vscode extension.

-The project main goal is the create an easy way the create scaffodling templates.
+The project main goal is the create an easy way the create scaffolding templates.

 ## Usage